lukedev45/qamp-2025/README.md

 ## What is QAMP?

 Qiskit Advocate Mentorship Program (QAMP) is a program focused on bring new contributors into Qiskit open source software development where Qiskit advocates work on a 3-month projects under the guidance of mentors.
+It is an initiative designed to support growth and collaboration within our vibrant community.

+See the QAMP Call.

 *Mentees* can expect to learn how to contribute to quantum computing advancement.
 Participants more experienced in open-source development can hone and develop specialized skills.
 Mentees must be Qiskit advocates.